little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 There is so much unique beauty here in Turkey.
 Places like Pamukkale.
 Like the cliffs of the Black Sea region.
 Or even the abandoned cities throughout the country.

-There is also Cappadocia.
-With it’s fairy towers and caves carved into the side of the mountains, you will see something truly unique.
+But there is also Cappadocia.
+With its fairy chimneys and caves carved into the side of the mountains, you will see something truly unique.

 As you wander through the sites of Cappadocia you will be transported back in time to a different world.